Olveczky-Lab/FAST/README.md

 - Add a list of file names you would like to cluster.
 Determine whether you would like to cluster all channel groups specified in *SnippeterSettings.xml* or a select set of channel groups by commenting/uncommenting appropriate sections of the .fsx script.

-	*Note*: Make sure to delete any ChGroups folders that do not have any detected spikes and also remove these ChGroup definitions from the *SnippeterSettings.xml* file.
+	*Note*: Make sure to delete any ChGroup folders that do not have any detected spikes and also remove these ChGroup definitions from the *SnippeterSettings.xml* file.

 - Uncomment and run the code sections at the bottom of the .fsx script (Steps 1-9) one by one in the F# interactive window.
 Steps 2-8 will generate a list of clustering commands which have to be copied and pasted into a powershell window on the Master node.
 Begin each step only once the previous step has finished running.